03 Aug 2021

 Gelato simply plays with the ratio of the key ingredients of ice cream.
 Usually, gelato has a higher proportion of milk and a lower amount of cream.
 It may use a small amount of egg yolk, or none at all, depending on the recipe.

 Generally speaking, gelato is also churned at a slower speed than normal ice cream, which incorporates less air.
 The result is a denser, thicker and less fluffy ice cream.

 As it uses more milk, it is also lower in fat than other types of ice cream.
-While this has a minimal effect on how healthy it is (it’s still full of milk and sugar after all!), it does mean that your chosen flavors come through a bit stronger.
+While this has a minimal effect on how healthy it is (it's still full of milk and sugar after all!), it does mean that your chosen flavours come through a bit stronger.

 Yes!
 There are many vegan ice cream recipes out there to enjoy.